clemdesign/grav-plugin-social-seo-metatags/README.md

 ## Description

-Add and manage the SEO metatags:
+Add and manage the SEO meta-tags:
 - Description
 - Robots
 - Keywords

-Add all Meta Tags that need Facebook Open Graph, and Twitter Cards.
+Add all Meta-Tags that need Facebook Open Graph, and Twitter Cards.

-Note: `keyword` metatag is deprecaded for the most bots but this plugin allow management of it for the other bots.
+Note: `keyword` meta-tag is deprecaded for the most bots but this plugin allow management of it for the other bots.

 # Features